 Liliana G. Fisher is a bilingual litigation attorney skilled in managing all phases of legal action from investigation, pleadings, and discovery to pre-trial, trial, settlement, and appeal process.
 She uses her extensive litigation experience to represent clients in both English and Spanish and is licensed to practice in Pennsylvania and New Jersey.
 Before joining CGA Law Firm, Liliana served as a Deputy Trial Prosecutor in the York County District Attorney’s Office.

 Stephen R. McDonald

-Stephen R. McDonald is Co-Chair of the Litigation Group and a Shareholder at CGA Law Firm and a seasoned litigator who joined the firm in 2017, bringing his wide-ranging background of legal experience to the firm’s Litigation group.
-Since joining CGA he has been involved in litigation in such diverse areas as automobile and property insurance, real property, construction contracts, estate and inheritance claims among others.
+Stephen R. McDonald is Chair of the Litigation Group, a Shareholder at CGA Law Firm, and a seasoned litigator with a wide-ranging background of legal experience spanning over twenty-five years.
+Since joining CGA, he has been involved in litigation in such diverse areas as automobile and property insurance, real property, construction contracts, estate and inheritance claims among others.

 Read Steve’s Bio Page in full HERE.